Documentation

 • • AI-powered warmup

-Retry Policy: If any SMTP relay (like Gmail) rejects messages due to rate limits or temporary errors, Laneful will automatically retry delivery for up to 3 days.
+Retry Policy: If any relay provider rejects messages due to rate limits or temporary errors, Laneful will automatically retry delivery for up to 3 days.

 Next Steps